Marketing Segmentation

 Once an optimal segmentation solution is achieved, the results can be modeled and mapped to the entire U.S. or Canadian population.
 Market segments can be portrayed via color-coded maps by state/province, city, and Census Block Group.
 The results can be modeled and incorporated into geomaps (including Google Maps) so that the geographic distribution of market segments can be viewed and analyzed.

-Decision Analyst is a global marketing research and analytical consulting firm with over 40 years of experience in state-of-the-art modeling, simulation, and optimization.
-A team of Ph.D.’s heads up Decision Analyst’s market segmentation work.
-They also publish many white papers on advanced analytical methods and speak frequently at marketing research industry conferences.
-They program models in SAS, Sawtooth, and the R-Language.
+Decision Analyst is a leading international marketing research and analytical consulting firm with over 45 years of experience in state-of-the-art modeling, simulation, and optimization.
+A team of Ph.D.'s heads up Decision Analyst’s advanced analytics work.
+They publish many white papers on advanced analytical methods and speak frequently at marketing research industry conferences.